kartoza/sawps/docs/src/user/manual/explore/trends.md

 ![Medium Species Populations](./img/trends-10.png)

-1. **Chart Title**: The chart title provides a clear identification of the chart, focusing on trends related to medium species populations with selected species scientific name.
+1. **Chart Title**: The chart title provides a clear identification of the chart, focusing on trends related to medium species populations with the selected species scientific name and range of individuals.

 2. **Bars**: These bars visually represent the distribution of percentage for medium species populations.
 The hover feature presents the percentage range calculated over specific time intervals, such as the last 10 years, last 5 years, and last 3 years.
 This functionality enables users to assess and comprehend the population trends for medium species over different temporal scopes, offering a dynamic perspective on their changes and variations.